In this Guide

 As with the Pescador, there’s a lot of storage space in the Stealth 14.
 In addition to the live bait compartment, there are side hatches for tools, lures, and other spare supplies.

 Compared to the other sit-on-tops on this list, the Stealth 14 is the most expensive.
-Though we’re confident recommending the investment, beginner kayakers may not be eager to spend quite as much on their first purchase.
+Though we’re confident it’s a sound investment, beginner kayakers may not be eager to spend quite as much on their first purchase.
+This is something more for dedicated folks with some experience under their belt.

-Like the Pescador, a few users mentioned the weight of this kayak as a downside.
-Though the Stealth 14 is two feet longer, they are roughly the same weight (about 65 pounds).
+Like the Pescador, this could be heavy for some people to lift overhead.
+On the bright side, though the Stealth 14 is two feet longer than the Pescador, they are roughly the same weight (about 65 pounds).

 Top Rated Sit On Top Kayaks for 2017 – Summary